 - Have everything easy to reach – Anything that you are always using, keep it close.
 This means keeping your mouse as close as you can and leaving about 4-6 inches between the keyboard and the edge of your desk for your wrists to rest.
 If you’re always using the phone, keep that close too.
 Constantly stretching to pick things up will put lots of strain on your back.

 - Take regular breaks – Possibly the most important tip is just to regularly stand up, walk around, and even do some stretching.
 Not sitting for excessive amounts of time (1 hour +) will massively decrease back pain.
 Even if it’s roughly a few minutes, this is much better than none.

-- Try an orthopedic seat wedge cushion – I only recommend natural latex with 2 layers (soft top and support base) for ultimate comfort all day long.
-I never recommend memory foam to my patients because this type of foam is typically made from toxic chemicals, it traps heat and lacks support/comfort.
+- Try an orthopedic seat wedge cushion – I recommend using natural latex with two layers for comfort.
+I do not recommend using memory foam because it is typically made from toxic chemicals, it traps heat, and lacks support/comfort.
 I explain the concept of an orthopedic seat cushion on a TV show HERE!

 On the Sofa

 When you get home from an uncomfortable desk, the last thing you want is to get no extra comfort out of your sofa.
 So let’s look at how to bring life back to a couch that’s lost its comfort.

 - Foam inserts – Sofas can start to sag over the years, and it’s natural for a lot of us not to think about it and just carry on using it as usual.
 If your sofa cushions are all sagging, it’s not working as they should, and this is a prevalent cause of poor comfort as your back won’t be properly aligned.
 Foam inserts can be bought to help plump your sagging cushions back up.